ratmaster/collateral/README.md

 ## Features / Examples

 - Run loops parallely in a simple way
-- Reproducible computations independent by the number of threads
+- Reproducible computations independent by the number of processes / workers
 - Progress bars, different styles
 - Estimated or elapsed time for results
 - Estimated time of availability (ETA) for results